MmeliNtshakala/git-basic-exercises/README.md

-tuff i want to type
+stuff i want to type.